dxrcy/everygarf/README.md

 ## Proxy service

 Default proxy url is `https://proxy.darcy-700.workers.dev`, a simple Cloudflare worker.
-If you are continually seeing 'rate limited' (HTTP/429) error, try changing the proxy service.
+If you are continually seeing 'rate limited' (HTTP/429) error, try changing the proxy url (below).

+### Custom proxy service

 See [Setup a custom proxy service with Cloudflare worker](#setup-a-custom-proxy-service-with-cloudflare-worker).

 ### Disable proxy